ilyas122/automation_project/README.md

-Steps: Pre-requisites: install latest java jdk. if using eclispe, set correct build path using latest jdk
+Pre-requisites: install latest java jdk. if using eclispe, set correct build path using latest jdk

+Steps:
-Import the project as maven project
+1.Import the project as maven project
-All the dependencies are automatically added to pom.xml file Execute all the test cases as JUnit code
+2.All the dependencies are automatically added to pom.xml file 3.Execute all the test cases as JUnit code